Tan629-D3V/GitPulse/README.md

 **Real-Time & Batch Analytics for Predicting GitHub Repository Abandonment Risk**

-A data engineering + machine learning diploma project combining streaming and batch pipelines to monitor a curated set of GitHub repositories and predict abandonment risk before a project goes fully silent.
+A data engineering + machine learning project combining streaming and batch pipelines to monitor a curated set of GitHub repositories and predict abandonment risk before a project goes fully silent.

-Project by: Tanmay Chouhan (262549), Atharva Waghmare (262505) — PGCP-BDA, CDAC

 ---